1zc/KZ-LJ-Teleport/README.md

-# KZ-LJ-Teleport
+# KZ Longjump Room Teleport
 Plugin to set and delete teleports, and teleport to the LJ room of KZ maps. <br>

+# Setup: <br>
+1. Compile kzlj.sp and upload to server
-Requires a database entry in databases.cfg called "kzlj"
+2. Create entry in databases.cfg named "kzlj"
+3. Import ljroom.sql into your database

 !lj - Teleport to the LJ room<br>
 !setlj - Create the LJ teleport <br>